JohnMichaelD/tomato-timer/README.md

     - I came across an issue when I wanted to use setInterval in multiple functions.
 This caused a few issues.
 Each time setInterval was called, it would multiply in speed by the number of times it was called.
     - For example, clicking 'start' when the timer was already counting down, would accelerate the countdown, it would increase in speed with each click, 'stop' would no longer work even with calling clearInterval, and reset would work, but the countdown would still be just as fast.
     - I figured how best to call setInterval, I removed the global setInterval, added it into the 'start' eventListener.
-    - This allowed the stop eventListern to function correctly, however it did not fix the acceleration issue.
+    - This allowed the stop eventListener to function correctly, however it did not fix the acceleration issue.
     - By adding a simply 'on' / 'off' switch of sorts, I was able to fix the problem.
 - clearInterval()
     - I was able to use clearInterval() to pause the timer when the 'stop' eventListener was called.
 - `${}`
+- I am  currently experience an issue with what I see using

 ### Continued Development